How should my spouse and I communicate about money?

 If one partner had been independent for a long time and the other had relied on their parent’s generosity, tension is likely.
 Additionally, two self-sufficient individuals may have trouble letting go of their financial autonomy.
 By considering your money personality and stage of life, conversations, such as whether to completely merge, partially combine or keep separate bank accounts, will have more amicable outcomes.

-After all these conversations, it’s time to review the numbers.
+After all these conversations, it’s time to review the numbers again.

 If you and your partner have similar backgrounds and money personalities, these discussions may be hiccup free.
 However, answering those questions might help you avoid conflicts.
 For example, if you earn significantly more than your spouse, consider an allowance system.
 This can help you avoid heated conversations about miscellaneous purchases.

 Regardless of the specifics, openness, humility and respect are a must when discussing finances.
 In addition, the money conversation should be an ongoing dialogue, not a one-time talk.
-Even after you’re married, as life changes, so may your feelings about sharing a bank account.
 The key is continued communication.

 Even the most financially savvy couples sometimes need some outside expertise.
 If you're in the greater Atlanta area, schedule a meeting with one of our advisors today.